Tashyak/FUTURE-_PE_02/scripts/script-02-comparison-hook.md

-# Script 02 — Comparison Hook
+Script 02 — Comparison Hook

+Brand: Cafe (Kakinada)

 Hook type: Comparison

 Tone: Honest review

 Platform: Instagram Reels + YouTube Shorts

----
+Estimated read time: 20 seconds

+Instagram Reels Version

 [HOOK]

 "I tried three cafes before finding this one."

+[BODY]

+Most of the places I went to were either too loud or overpriced.
+I just wanted a comfortable place to sit and drink coffee.
+Then I tried this cafe in Kakinada.
+Good coffee, cozy seating, and the service is actually quick.
+Now it's the spot I usually come to.

+[CTA]

+"Next time you're in Kakinada, try this cafe."

+[VISUAL DIRECTION]

+Creator walking into cafe, showing coffee cup and seating area.
+Relaxed tone.

 ---

+YouTube Shorts Version

+[HOOK — on-screen text overlay]

+"3 cafes later… found this."

+[HOOK — spoken]

+"I tried three different cafes before finding this one."

 [BODY]

+Most of them looked good online but didn't feel comfortable to sit in.
-Most cafes I visited were either too noisy or too expensive.
+Either too noisy or the prices were just too high.
-Then I found this cafe in Kakinada and decided to try it.
+Then I came across this cafe in Kakinada and decided to try it.
-The place is cozy, the service is fast, and the prices are actually reasonable.
+The coffee is good, the seating is comfortable, and the vibe is actually relaxed.
 Now it's my regular coffee spot.

----

 [CTA]

-"Save this place for your next coffee break."

----
+"If you like cafes, you'll probably like this place."

+[THUMBNAIL TEXT SUGGESTION]

+"FINALLY A GOOD CAFE"

 [VISUAL DIRECTION]

-Creator showing coffee, menu, and seating area.
+Creator showing coffee and interior of cafe while speaking.

----

-[CAPTION]

-Sometimes the best places are the ones you randomly find.

-This cafe became my regular spot.

-#coffeelovers #kakinada #cafevibes #coffeebreak #hangoutspot